tomplunkett/PatentClaw/readme.md

 # PatentClaw

-PatentClaw uses OpenClaw agentic AI to formalize law-firm workflow controls and reduce preventable malpractice risk, using patent practice as the working example.
+PatentClaw uses OpenClaw agentic AI to assist patent law-firm workflows.

 Patent law is deadline-driven, document-heavy, and highly process-sensitive.
 That makes it a useful test case for agentic AI systems that monitor workflow, retrieve matter context, flag missing steps, preserve audit trails, and route critical decisions back to attorneys.